Connemara pony

-The Connemara Pony (Irish: Capaillín Chonamara) is a pony breed originating in Ireland.
+The Connemara pony (Irish: Capaillín Chonamara) is a pony breed originating in Ireland.
 They are known for their athleticism, versatility and good disposition.
-The breed makes excellent show ponies.

 History

 The Connemara region in County Galway in western Ireland, where the breed first became recognised as a distinct type, is a very harsh landscape, thus giving rise to a pony breed of hardy, strong individuals.
-Some believe that the Connemara developed from Scandinavian ponies that the Vikings first brought to Ireland.
+It is often thought that the Connemara developed from Norse predecessors of Icelandic ponies that the Vikings first brought to Ireland.
 Another source was likely the Irish Hobby, a now-extinct breed established prior to the 13th century.
-Legend, however, says that galleons from the Spanish Armada ran aground in 1588, and the Andalusians on board were set loose.
+Trade between Ireland and Spain was evident as early as the 12th century, and due to similarities between the Irish Hobby and the Spanish Jennet, there is weight to the belief that Spanish ponies imported to Ireland during that time influenced the local ponies.
+There is also evidence of Barb and Andalusian stallions also being imported from Spain in the 16th century, however the more well-known myth is that galleons from the Spanish Armada ran aground in 1588, and the Andalusians on board were set loose.
 The Spanish horses bred with the native stock, refining the local ponies.

-For additional strength and stamina, Arabian blood was added in the 18th century.
-They were also crossed with Hackneys and Thoroughbreds.
-Too much crossbreeding began to dilute the pony bloodlines, so the Connemara Pony Breeders' Society, worked to preserve the breed type.
-The stud book was established in 1926.
-Today, Connemaras are bred worldwide in Ireland and Britain, as well as on the European continent, North America, Australasia, and South Africa.